Australian Slang Translator

 Australian short forms like arvo (afternoon), servo (service station), and barbie (barbecue) came from a national habit of cutting words short and adding an -o or -ie suffix.
 The bogan, the aussie lingo for someone who doesn't stand on ceremony, became one of the most recognised characters in Australian culture.

-How to Use This Australian Slang Translator
+How to Use the Australian Slang Translator

 1. Type or paste English text into the left box